 - infection control.

-Although mandatory training needs to be regularly updated, employers are free to set their own protocols and policies on it, with staff contractually obliged to follow.
+Although mandatory training needs to be updated regularly, employers are free to set their own protocols and policies on it.
+Staff are contractually obliged to follow these policies and protocols.

 Statutory training – learning that all staff must undertake to ensure an organisation is meeting its legislative duties.